How To Save Money On Teen Car Insurance

 As a parent of a teenager, you face numerous challenges.

 One of the minor ones involves finding affordable teen car insurance.
+Because teens are considered higher-risk drivers by car insurance companies, they face higher rates to offset the risk.
 With that in mind, let's look at some viable ways to keep your auto insurance premiums in check with a teen driver.

 Saving on Car Insurance for Teen Drivers

-To stop your auto insurance premiums from skyrocketing during this period, try a combination of the following money-saving tips.
+To stop your auto insurance premiums from skyrocketing when your teen starts driving, try a combination of the following money-saving tips.

 1) Comparison Shop to Find the Best Rates

-With so much competition between car insurance carriers and the ease of obtaining online auto quotes, it's silly not to take advantage of the situation.
+With so much competition between insurance carriers and the ease of obtaining online car insurance quotes, it's silly not to take advantage of the situation.
 Some sites allow you to evaluate quotes from multiple providers at once, which speeds the process.
+Comparing at least 3 quotes will let you find the best rates.
+Remember not to sacrifice coverage for price, though.
+Cheap insurance doesn't always mean the best insurance.

 2) Look for Teen Driver Discounts

 While online, discover what discounts may be available to your teen.
 Do this for your current carrier along with other providers.
-Common teen discounts include those available if the teen:
+Common teen discounts include those available for drivers who have:

 3) Add Your Teen to Your Policy

-See if it's cheaper to add your child to your policy, or to purchase a separate policy.
+See if it's cheaper to add your teen to your policy, or to purchase a separate policy.
 In most cases, the first option is less expensive.
-That's especially true if your carrier permits you to assign your teen to the car that's least costly to insure.
-Then make sure your teen drives that car.
+This is especially true if your carrier permits you to assign your teen to the car that's least costly to insure; if you do so, make sure your teen primarily drives that vehicle.

 4) Choose a Car Wisely

 If your teen will have his or her own car, be smart about the vehicle.
-Putting a teen behind the wheel of a flashy sports car is just asking for trouble with an auto insurance company.
+Putting a teen behind the wheel of a flashy sports car can be really expensive and potentially unsafe.

 5) Stress Safe Driving

 Choosing higher auto deductibles carries some risk, as paying a deductible after an accident could outweigh any premium savings you might have accrued prior to that point.
-But, it's something to consider―and it will lower your premiums.
+But, it's something to consider, as it might get you a lower premium.

 Leverage all the potential savings that may be available to yourself as a policyholder, including discounts such as: